Kakuuto, Uganda

-Kakuuto is a town in southwestern Central Uganda.
+Kakuuto is a town in the Central region of Uganda.

 Location

 Kakuuto is located in Kyotera District, approximately 80 km south of Masaka, the largest city in the sub-region.
 This location lies immediately west of the highway between Masaka and the border town of Mutukula, at an elevation of 1200 m, above sea level.
 Mutukula, the border town between Uganda and Tanzania, lies approximately 17 km, by road, south of Kakuuto.
 The coordinates of Kakuuto are:0°50'24.0"S, 31°27'36.0" (Latitude:-0.8400; Longitude:31.4600).

 Overview

 Kakuuto is a small town in southern Kyotera District.
 It is the county seat of Kakuuto County.
 The surrounding area is primarily rural and poor.
 The population of the area has been greatly adversely affected by the HIV/AIDS epidemic over the past three decades.
 With the help of charities and NGO's, the town and region is slowly recovering.